-Usually by the end of this month or the first week in December the White bellied Sea Eagles will start to nest.
+Usually, by the end of this month or the first week in December, the White-bellied Sea Eagles will start to nest.
 The pair that nest on the large emergent tree nearby the entrance of The Datai Langkawi have been together for the last 14 Novembers.

 In the last 2 weeks they are exerting their territorial claim to the tree by leaving to go fishing a little later than normal.
 They are also spending more time in the day at the nesting tree rather than staying on a perch by a tree closer to the sea.

-Each time another bird of prey flies close by their nesting tree the resident pair scrambles to the sky, calls out loudly as if to warn the intruder that this is my tree so stay away.
+Each time another bird of prey flies close by their nesting tree the resident pair scrambles to the sky calls out loudly as if to warn the intruder that this is my tree so stay away.

 They have even started to drop new twigs onto the nest and we caught them once doing the wild thing (copulation).
-I believe she has not yet drop her eggs as she is not incubating in the nest as yet.
+I believe she has not yet dropped her eggs as she is not incubating in the nest as yet.

-I will keep you posted when she drops and begin to incubate her eggs.
+We will keep you posted when she drops and begin to incubate her eggs.